zdravkov/kendo-docs/api/web/dropdownlist.md

 ### optionLabel `String | Object`*(default: "")*

  Define the text of the default empty item.
 If the value is an object, then the widget will use it directly.
+ Note that object should have atleast the dataValueField and dataTextField properties.
+Otherwise, widget will show `undefined`.

 > **Important:** Widget's value will be equal to the optionLabel if dataValueField/dataTextField are same or not defined